 The safest way to travel with a baby or toddler, is to purchase a seat for your baby and travel with a car seat on the flight.
 As mentioned above, this will cost you either a discounted child fare or the full adult fare.

-If you are gate checking your car seat, don’t forget you’ll want an easy way to carry the car seat through the airport.
+If you are gate checking your car seat, don’t forget you’ll want an easy way to carry it through the airport.
 Here are the best options for transporting a car seat through the airport:

 - Your stroller